gisturiz/gisturiz/README.md

 My name is Gustavo

-- ☁️ I’m a Customer Solutions Manager at Amazon AWS.
+- ☁️ I’m a Technical Manager at Amazon.
 - 🔭 I created an open-source ventilator registry so hospital networks could better cope with COVID-19.
 - 🏅 4x AWS Certified
 - 🪐 Always looking to collaborate on fun projects.